-Banana Poppy Seed Cake with Lemon Buttercream ~ snack time just got a whole lot more interesting with this unique combination of bananas, poppy seeds, and lemon ~ you can whip up this easy one bowl cake in no time.
+Banana Poppy Seed Cake with Lemon Buttercream is a unique combination of bananas, poppy seeds, and lemon ~ you can whip up this easy one bowl cake in no time.

 Banana Poppy Seed Cake is the perfect snack cake